-Funerals To Begin For Pittsburgh Shooting Victims
+'The Boys' Laid To Rest In Pittsburgh

+David was remembered as a hard worker who was fanatical about cleaning.
+His family said he loved wearing police-style sunglasses and carrying around a police scanner.

+Michael said the brothers, affectionately known in the community as "the boys" never bore ill will toward anyone and will be missed.

-For many in Pittsburgh's Jewish community, Tuesday's funeral services will start the formal period of mourning for victims — a process carefully guided by Jewish tradition.
+For many in Pittsburgh's Jewish community, Tuesday's funeral services start the formal period of mourning the victims — a process carefully guided by Jewish tradition.
+A separate service was held Tuesday for Dr. Jerry Rabinowitz, 66, a physician who also was killed on Saturday.
+Services for the rest of the victims will be held in coming days.

-At 59 and 54, Cecil and David Rosenthal were the two youngest victims.
-They will be among the first of the 11 victims of the shooting at Tree of Life synagogue in Pittsburgh to be laid to rest.
-Their visitation is set for 10 a.m.
-ET, followed by a funeral at noon at Rodef Shalom, a Reform Jewish congregation.
-A burial is planned afterward.

-A separate service is planned at 11 a.m.
-Tuesday for Dr. Jerry Rabinowitz, 66, a physician who was also killed on Saturday, according to local media reports.
+Attendees spoke about Cecil and David with similar affection.
+One man, describing their place in the community, referred to the pair fondly as "the boys."
+People say they were fixtures; inextricable from Squirrel Hill's — and Pittsburgh's — Jewish circles.

+Among the faces at Rodef Shalom were Dan Frankel, the Democratic state Representative who lives in and represents Squirrel Hill.
+He's Jewish, and has been to a lot of weddings and bar mitzvahs at Tree of Life over the years.

 "I didn't know anybody that didn't know them.
 And they had a smile and a hug or a wave for everybody," said Sharon Ryave Brody, owner of the Ralph Schugar Chapel, a funeral home that serves mostly Jewish families in Pittsburgh.

-Ryave Brody deals with death everyday, but this isn't normal.
+Ryave Brody deals with death every day, but this isn't normal.

-"We don't deal with a tragedy like this every day, thank God, but it's our duty and it's an honor to be called by my community to be of service," she said.
+"We don't deal with a tragedy like this every day, thank God, but it's our duty, and it's an honor to be called by my community to be of service," she said.
 "So we do whatever we need to do to help everybody get through this."

 Rabbi Chuck Diamond, who once led the congregation at Tree of Life, said rabbis have been going to the morgue to be with the bodies in the days since the shooting.

-"We're not supposed to leave the body alone and we have people that come them and guard them, and be with them, and while they're there they pray, they say sing psalms," he said.
+"We're not supposed to leave the body alone, and we have people that come them and guard them and be with them, and while they're there they pray, they say sing psalms," he said.
 "So it's just a feeling that somebody shouldn't pass from this world by themselves."

 Diamond said a ritual washing of the body is also part of the Jewish tradition to prepare for burial.

 "That's what we call the great mitzvah, the great commandment, the great 'good thing' that we do," Diamond said.
-"It's a very difficult thing too."
+"It's a very difficult thing, too."

 A burial traditionally takes place quickly in Judaism, ideally within a day or two, followed by a week of intense mourning.

-"There's a real desire to return to a sense of routine or normalcy," said Rabbi Aaron Bisno, the senior rabbi at congregation Rodef Shalom.
+"There's a real desire to return to a sense of routine or normalcy," said Rabbi Aaron Bisno, the senior rabbi at Rodef Shalom.

 The ceremonies are an important part of the grieving process, said Rabbi Keren Gorban, of Temple Sinai in Pittsburgh.